candtechsoftware/GeoLookUpByIpv4/README.md

 ![Image of Yaktocat](https://raw.githubusercontent.com/candtechsoftware/GeoLookUpByIpv4/master/screenshot.png)

+### Note
+The database info comes from the free db file not the live database as of 10/07/2020.
+So the application will may not be up to date in the future.

 ### To run
 run `docker-compose up` in root directory
 You can also run them locally without docker.
 Be sure to have node and npm installed.